whyliuxing/reverse-engineering-journal/README.md

 * Characters are referred to by their “Unicode code point”
 * The primary cause of garbled text is: Somebody is trying to read a byte sequence using the wrong encoding
 * All characters available in the ASCII encoding only take up a single byte in UTF-8 and they're the exact same bytes as are used in ASCII.
 In other words, ASCII maps 1:1 unto UTF-8.
 Any character not in ASCII takes up two or more bytes in UTF-8

+## *Data Encoding (12/15/16)*
+* All forms of content modification for the purpose of hiding intent
+* Caesar cipher: formed by shifting the letters of alphabet #’s characters to the left or right
+* Single-byte XOR encoding: modifies each byte of plaintext by performing a logical XOR operation with a static byte value
+* Problem with Single-byte XOR is that if there are many null bytes then key will be easy to figure out since XOR-ing nulls with the key reveals the key.
+Solutions:
+  + Null-preserving single-byte XOR encoding: if plaintext is NULL or key itself, then it will not be encoded via XOR
+  + Blum Blum Shub pseudo-random number generator: Produces a key stream which will be xor-ed with the data.
+Generic form: Value = (Value * Value) % M. M is a constant and an initial V needs to be given.
+Actual key being xor-ed with the data is the lowest byte of current PRNG value
+* Identifying XOR loop: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)
+* Other Simple Encoding Scheme:
+  + ADD, SUB
+  + ROL, ROR: Instructions rotate the bits within a byte right or left
+  + Multibyte: XOR key is multibyte
+  + Chained or loopback: Use content itself as part of the key.
+EX: the original key is applied at one side of the plaintext, and the encoded output character is used as the key for the next characte
+* If outputs are suspected of containing encoded data, then the encoding function will occur prior to the output.
+Conversely, decoding will occur after an input
+* Data encoding example: Base64
+  * Represents binary data in ASCII string format
+  * Converts binary data into character set of 64 characters
+  * Most common character set is MIME’s Base64, which uses A-Z, a-z, and 0-9 for the first 62 values and + / for the last two
+  * Bits are read in blocks of six.
+The number represented by the 6 bits is used as an index into a 64-byte long string
+  * One padding character may be presented at the end of the encoded string (typically =).
+If padded, length of encoded string will be divisible by 4
+  * Easy to develop a custom substitution cipher since the only item that needs to be changed is the indexing string

 ## *C++ Reversing (12/13/16)*
 * C++ calling convention for this pointer is called thiscall: